 Misuse of alcohol can lead to serious consequences.
-Alcohol abuse differs from alcoholism.
-Alcohol abuse is a pattern of drinking that results in failure to meet work, home, or school responsibilities, among other things.
+Alcohol-use disorder differs from alcoholism.
+Alcohol-use disorder is a pattern of drinking that results in failure to meet work, home, or school responsibilities, among other things.

-Alcoholism is a disease that includes an extremely strong craving for alcohol, loss of control over drinking, or physical dependence.
+Alcoholism is more severe form of alcohol-use diorder.
+It is considered a disease with symptoms that include an extremely strong craving for alcohol, loss of control over drinking, or physical dependence.

 Learn more about the effects of abusing alcohol by taking this quiz, based on information from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

-Alcoholism is also called alcohol dependence and has four symptoms:
+Alcoholism is also called alcohol dependence and has symptoms that may include: